Yongle-Fu/flutter_blue_plus/example/README.md

 # flutter_blue_example

-Demonstrates how to use the flutter_blue plugin.
+Demonstrates how to use the flutter_blue_plugin plugin.

 ## Getting Started